alan-turing-institute/QUIPP-collab/communications/website/quipp-turing-website-project-page.md

 > - Use plain English where possible
 > - 100-300 words

-There are a variety of methods for generating synthetic data and our goal is to include as wide a range of these as possible in our evaluation, as well as ensuring that we develop our open benchmarking tools in such a way that it is easy for others to add new methods to the benchmark.
+There are a variety of methods for generating synthetic data and our goal is to include as wide a range of these as possible in our evaluation.
+We will ensure that we develop our open benchmarking tools in such a way that it is easy for others to add new methods to the benchmark.

 For an overview of some key data synthesis methods see [REF], or see the links below for more detail on some of the methods we are evaluating.